JoshRDFI/Init_face_recog/README.md

 I have modified the notebook he provides to run locally using Juypter.
 To run the notebook, you'll need to follow the below instructions on your system.
 The images I use are from cast photos of Firefly, one of the top 5 sci-fi shows of all time.
 The images are included in the repo, but feel free to choose your own.

+Additionally, I created a standalone file (app.py) that runs through the same process and uses OpenCV to display the target and found images.

 ## System Setup / Requirements

 Note: My system is running Ubuntu 22.0.4, with Python 3.10 installed.
 I used VS Code to edit/run the files on my system.
 The extensions I used to assist are PostgreSQL v7.0.4 and Jupyter v2024.1.1